 It's extremely nice to see a focus on his actors again, because over the last few years it seems that the material in Green's films kind of takes away from an ensemble's impact.
 Prince Avalanche is completely a character piece, of which there are three leads: Paul Rudd, Emile Hirsch, and the devastated-by-wildfires area of Bastrop, Texas.
 Rudd and Hirsch each give one of the more memorable performances of their entire careers, and they handle Green's oddball, endearing, introspectively funny words with a sort of playful profundity that permeates throughout every second of the movie.
 Combine all of these great elements with a seamless companion score by Explosions in the Sky and frequent Green collaborator, David Wingo, not to mention another beautiful job well done by cinematographer Tim Orr, and you have one of the best films I've seen this year.

-★★★★ review by Taylor Genovese on Letterboxd
+★★★★ review by The Armando Jimenez on Letterboxd

 - See all reviews